redooor/redminportal/README.md

 2. PHPUnit test run out of memory issue, increase from 256MB to 400MB (issue #49).
 3. orchestra/testbench is using developer branch (issue #50).
 4. PricelistController has been changed to DiscountController (issue #55).
+5. admin/discounts does not show correct display count (issue #33).
+6. Unable to delete discount from UI due to fix for issue #55 (issue #57).

+### Note for Contributors
+All assets are now managed via Grunt and Bower.
+Please refer to [Install Grunt and Bower dependencies](#install-grunt-and-bower-dependencies).

 ## Version 0.1.4
 Released for a major bug fix related to MySQL database and a new feature to allow same sub-category names under different parent.